upperstream/dotfiles/README.md

 # Dotfiles

+Initial setup for tools and dot config files.

 ## Install tools

 The following command installs some tools for your convenience.

-    sudo ./dotfiles_install_tools.sh

-or

-    doas ./dotfiles_install_tools.sh
+    ./dotfiles_install_tools.sh

-Please note that you need the root privilege to run the script in order to perform actual installation.
+Please note that you should not invoke the script with the root privilege.
+The script automatically asks for the root privilege when necessary.

 Tools to be installed are: